ly2xxx/gitlab_lab/labs/lab-11-git-ops/README.md

 This lab demonstrates advanced GitLab CI/CD techniques for automating git branch operations, including feature branch creation, code modification, commits, and merge request creation directly from CI/CD pipelines.
 This is particularly useful for automated dependency updates, security patches, and maintenance tasks.

+**🎯 This lab has been converted into a reusable GitLab CI/CD Component!** See the [GitLab Component Usage](#gitlab-component-usage) section for how to use this functionality in your own projects.

 ## Learning Objectives

 After completing this lab, you will understand: